Strawberry Basil Syrup

 • 1 cup granulated sugar

-• 1 ½ cups fresh or frozen strawberries
+• 1 ½ cups strawberries fresh or frozen

 • 1 teaspoon lemon juice